 Testing the pin

 Unlike regular app testing where you test whether or not everything works, the method for the SSL pinning test is that you’ll have to check whether something fails.
 You will have to focus on testing that the app cancels potentially compromised connections.
-If the app enables communication with a single endpoint, testing will be as simple as making the GET request to arbitrary state.
-Ideally, in this case, the app must cancel the connection and request should fail.
+If the app enables communication with a single endpoint, testing will be as simple as making the GET request to an arbitrary state.
+Ideally, in this case, the app must cancel the connection and the request should fail.

 Handling certificate change

 Renewing a domain certificate retains the public/private key pair, but this is not always the case.
 But if you plan the update cycle rightly, you will be able to avoid the downtime for end users.